Uggah/Database-And-Application-Development/SYNTAX.md

 An exemplary syntax file is found in [./src/main/resources/syntaxes/postgresql.xml](./src/main/resources/syntaxes/postgresql.xml).

+The default Syntaxes aim to be as compartible as possible, this leads to Datatype conversions that are verry inefficient.
+It is reccomended to write your own Syntaxfile, with Type Mappings adjusted to your usecase.

 ## Defining your own syntax

 If you want to customize an existing syntax or create a new one,